mark-watson/Java-AI-Book/manuscript/wordnet.md

 ### Using WordNet Synonyms to Improve Document Clustering

 Another suggestion for a WordNet-based project is to use the OpenNLP part of speech to identify the probable part of speech for each word in all text documents that you want to cluster, and augment the documents with synset (synonym) data.
-You can then cluster the documents similarly to how we used a "bag of words" technique two chapters ago but instead of counting word frequencies, count composite word/part-of-speech token frequencies as well as implied synonym-word/part-of-speech token frequencies.
+You can then cluster the documents similarly to how we used a "bag of words" in the earlier chapter **Natural Language Processing** but instead of counting word frequencies, count composite word/part-of-speech token frequencies as well as implied synonym-word/part-of-speech token frequencies.